 Other than the steep climb out of Medebach – well, the last two kilometers are steep – towards Küstelbergen and the one from Elkeringhausen to Winterberg – 3 kilometers, 6% average – it was downhill most of the way to Bestwig.

 With just 42 kilometers and 700 altimeters, most of them – nearly 500 – in the first 15 kilometers, it was almost a recovery ride…

 And that was the end of another cycling midweek in Hochsauerland, totaling 380 kilometers and 7,200 altimeters.
 That’s 40 kilometers less than in 2014, but 200 altimeters more.

-Let alone that I can determine whether or not Paula can follow me around with the car if I leave those.
+Let alone that I can determine whether or not Paula can follow me with the car if I do.

-So, while I’ve tried to plot routes on secondary L and tertiary K roads, avoiding the menacing B roads as much as possible, I found – once again – that it’s busy almost everywhere, even in between the smallest of villages.
+So, while I’ve plotted routes on secondary L and tertiary K roads, avoiding the menacing B roads as much as possible, I found – once again – that there’s traffic almost everywhere, even in between the smallest of villages.

 Perhaps a mountain / off road bike would offer more possibilities, coordinating to meet Paula at certain points, or I could simply wander off all by myself.

 But neither alternative is very attractive for her even if we do have a private sauna in our cottage, like we had this time 🙂